Many business owners skip the most vital step to pro-level cash flow management—opening a business bank account.

 - Overdraft protection

-Large businesses with high banking transaction volumes and complex needs will find this account a bit limiting.
-But it’s a great choice for small businesses that want a free business checking account.
+Large businesses with high banking transaction volumes and complex needs will find this extremely limiting.
+However, it’s a great choice for small businesses that want a free business checking account.

 #4 – Novo Review — Best Business Checking For Freelancers